enessgunduz/naive-bayes-classifier/README.md

 ## Files and Logs
-naive_bayes_model.json: Stores the trained model (priors and likelihoods) for future predictions. classification_log.txt: Logs the predicted vs actual results and accuracy on the training dataset. testing_log.txt: Logs the predicted vs actual results and accuracy on the test dataset.
+`naive_bayes_model.json`: Stores the trained model (priors and likelihoods) for future predictions. <br> `classification_log.txt`: Logs the predicted vs actual results and accuracy on the training dataset. <br> `testing_log.txt`: Logs the predicted vs actual results and accuracy on the test dataset.

 ## Notes
 To modify the test instance, update the dictionary in the __main__ section.